FarmDyn/documentation/docs/methodology/coeffGen.md

     storage and application types are derived by this module.

--   **Pigs:** defines output coefficients, production lengths and other variable costs for fattners and sows.
+-   **Pigs:** defines output coefficients, production lengths and other variable costs for fatteners and sows.

 -   **Prices**: different default values are defined if prices for variables are not defined by the GUI.